 Here in the north, it can get pretty messy in the winter.
 We have a boot tray in our laundry/mud room right off the garage, which is great for messy boots.
 However, we really needed one at the front door for guests, which is why I attempted to make an attractive wooden boot tray for our foyer.

 This particular tutorial is quite easy.
-We did not take the rope or bead method, instead I went with an approach similar to this one from Behr.com, but I didn’t even use screws or nails, and I only used two boards on the back.
+We did not take the rope or bead method.
+I didn't even use screws or nails, and I only used two boards on the back.

 Basically all you need to do is buy a nice plastic boot tray.
 Maybe you already have one.

 This one does the job, but it's not that pretty, and, although it has a little raised pattern, let's face it, the shoes still sit in the mess.

 So we found 14 feet wood pieces about 1.5 inches by 1/4 inch and cut them down to fit the tray.
 They also sold smaller width pieces about 1/2 inch in size but I thought they looked too small.
 Two more pieces were cut to add to the bottom to hold it all together.